Some statistics about Tropical Sandpile Model: Experiments and results

-\begin{theorem} If $P$ is a generic collection of points in $\Omega^\circ$, then the genus of $C(f)$ (where $f=G_P0_\Omega$) is equal to $P$. \end{theorem} \begin{proof} First, note that every connected component of $\Omega^\circ\setminus C(f)$, whose boundary does not intersect $\partial\Omega$, contains a point $p\in P$ in its closure.
-Indeed, if it is not the case, consider the monomial $a_{ij}+ix+jy$ which is minimal on this connected component and note that $a_{ij}$ could be decreased a bit, and the corresponding tropical series would still contain $P$ in its corner locus and be greater than zero which contradicts to the minimality of $f=G_P0_\Omega$.
+\begin{proof} Firstly, note that every connected component of $\Omega^\circ\setminus C(f)$, whose boundary does not intersect $\partial\Omega$, contains a point $p\in P$ in its closure.
+Indeed, if it is not the case, consider the monomial $a_{ij}+ix+jy$ which is minimal on this connected component and note that $a_{ij}$ could be decreased by a small amount, and the corresponding tropical series would still contain $P$ in its corner locus and be greater than zero which contradicts the minimality of $f=G_P0_\Omega$.

-Second, because of the genericity of the set $P$, we may assume that a small perturbation of points in $P$ does not change the combinatorial type of the tropical curve.
+Secondly, because of the genericity of the set $P$, we may assume that a small perturbation of points in $P$ does not change the combinatorial type of the tropical curve.
 Consider $X=C(f)\setminus (P\cup \partial\Omega)$.
 It does not contain cycles by the above arguments, and to prove that $X$ is a tree we only need to establish its connectivity.
-Suppose that contrary and take any connected component of $X$, $X$ is a tree with endpoints on the boundary of $\Omega$ and in $P$.
+Suppose the contrary and take any connected component of $X$: $X$ is a tree with endpoints on the boundary of $\Omega$ and in $P$.
 Consider any point $p\in P$ which is contained in the closure of $X$.
-Note that if we perturb $P$ by moving $p$ orthogonal to the edge containing $p$, $X$ should be also perturbed.
+Note that if we perturb $P$ by moving $p$ orthogonally to the edge containing it, $X$ should be also perturbed.
 This means that $X$ must contain both connected components of the intersection of a small neighborhood of $p$ with $C(f)$.
-Otherwise it would be possible to move a little one of the legs of a tropical curve without moving other legs (this contradicts to the tropical Menelaus theorem \cite{Mikhalkin:2015kq} aka tropical momentum theorem \cite{guide}, or moment condition \cite{Yoshitomi:kq}).
+Otherwise it would be possible to slightly move one of the legs of a tropical curve without moving any other leg (which would contradict the tropical Menelaus theorem \cite{Mikhalkin:2015kq} also known as the tropical momentum theorem \cite{guide}, or the moment condition \cite{Yoshitomi:kq}).
 Thus the closure of $X$ is a connected component of $C(f)$ and recall that $C(f)$ is connected.
-Therefore $C(f)\setminus (P\cup \partial\Omega)$ is connected from the very beginning, hence it is a tree, hence $|P|$ is equal to the genus of $C(f)$. \end{proof}
+Therefore $C(f)\setminus (P\cup \partial\Omega)$ is connected from the very beginning, hence it is a tree, showing that $|P|$ is equal to the genus of $C(f)$. \end{proof}